polyformproject/polyform-licenses/Polyform-Free-Trial.md

 ## Copyright License

 The licensor grants you a copyright license for the software to do everything you might do with the software that would otherwise infringe the licensor's copyright in it for any permitted purpose.
-However, you may only distribute the software according to [Distribution License](#distribution-license) and make changes or new works based on the software according to [Changes and New Works License](#changes-and-new-works-license).
+However, you may only make changes or new works based on the software according to [Changes and New Works License](#changes-and-new-works-license), and you may not distribute copies of the software.

-## Distribution License

-The licensor grants you an additional copyright license to distribute copies of the software.
-Your license to distribute covers distributing the software with changes and new works permitted by [Changes and New Works License](#changes-and-new-works-license).

-## Notices

-You must ensure that anyone who gets a copy of any part of the software from you also gets a copy of these terms or the URL for them above, as well as copies of any plain-text lines beginning with `Required Notice:` that the licensor provided with the software.
-For example:

-> Required Notice: Copyright Yoyodyne, Inc. (http://example.com)

 ## Changes and New Works License